annamthomas/work-notes/MultiDataDependentExitVectorization.rst

      } while (i < N);
    }

-Let’s also assume C1 is 0 for the first iteration and 1 for the second one.
+Let us also assume C1 is 0 for the first iteration and 1 for the second one.
 Please note that C1 is not evaluated for the remaining iterations in scalar execution thus effectively making it ‘undef’.
 Now let’s see what values predicates should take if we want to execute it in vector form:

 .. code::